The Definitive Streaming Setup Guide – How to Set Up a Live Stream

 Determine what you need to bring your streaming vision to life.

-Determine what sort of monetization strategy you want to use and find an online video platform that offers the necessary support.
+Determine what sort of video monetization strategy you want to use and find an online video platform that offers the necessary support.
+Typically, free platforms like YouTube and Twitch leave you with few options to monetize your streams, but they’re great for beginners who don’t have a big budget.
+So consider the pros and cons of each before deciding on your streaming platform.

 In order to maximize your reach, you’re going to want to properly promote your stream.
 The way that you promote your stream will depend on your specific audience.